 Clearly, the potential for harm associated with crib tents outweighs the benefit of an uninterrupted night’s sleep.
 That being said, crib falls should not be taken lightly.

-Ready to make the switch to a toddler bed?
-Check out these simple tips for a tear-free transition.
 If you’re struggling to keep your newly promoted “big kid” in bed, try adding a sleep-training clock to your bedtime routine.
 These popular training tools help children to learn the difference between night and day by letting them know when it’s OK to get up.
-Want to learn more?
-Check out our detailed product round up.